This Utila travel guide will help you plan a fun and stress-free trip!

 Where can I get laundry done in Utila?

 If you walk down Main Street, you will see a lot of signs for people offering laundry services.
-Most seem to charge per item; 5 lempira for underwear, 10 lempira for shirts, shorts, dresses.
+Most charge per item; 5 lempira for underwear, 10 lempira for shirts, shorts, dresses.
 Others charge 250 lempira per load.

-There are 2 ATM’s on the island.
+There are 2 ATM’s on Utila island.
 Both are located on Main Street.
-One is directly across the road from the ferry and the other is a little further down as you head south on Main Street.
+One ATM is directly across the road from the ferry.
+The other is a little further down as you head south on Main Street.
 The ATM we used had a withdrawal fee of $3.50USD.
-Some larger restaurants and stores will allow you to pay on card, usually with a 5% surcharge but I wouldn’t rely on it.
-Always check before you order if you need to pay with card because cash is still king here.

 Booking day trips and activities on Utila